Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-1/README.md

 ## Steps

 1. In Ch00 you should have created a `WIP` directory.
-In this directory create another directory so that you have this structure: `WIP/Part1-1`
+In this directory create another directory so that you have this structure: `WIP/Ch01/es6`

-1. Create a file called `myHobbies.js`.
+1. Create a file in the new directory called `myHobbies.js`.
 You can right click the folder and choose new file, or click the new file icon in the menu when the folder is selected.

 1. In this new file, create an array called `myHobbies` with 3 objects, each object represents a hobby.
 Each hobby object should have a property for the `name`, and `lengthInYearsAtHobby`.